 My Approach

 In my practice, I specialize in working with children, adolescents, and adults; I also sub-specialize in women’s mental health.
 I employ a developmental and intersectional lens when working with clients.
-This means I conceptualize current concerns within the context of one’s upbringing and family system, while considering the role of race, ethnicity, sexual and gender orientation, culture, and religion.
+This means I conceptualize current concerns within the context of one’s upbringing and family, while considering the role of race, ethnicity, sexual and gender orientation, culture, and religion.
 I provide gender-affirming and culturally conscious psychotherapy.
-My work also draws upon concrete strategies informed by dialectical (DBT) and and cognitive behavioral therapies (CBT).
-My goal is to work with clients to develop a deeper understanding of themselves, in order to help them thrive and communicate more effectively with peers and loved ones, as well as manage difficult presenting issues and life transitions.
+My goal is to work with clients to develop a deeper understanding of themselves in order to help them thrive and communicate more effectively with peers and loved ones, as well as manage difficult presenting issues and life transitions.

 Areas of Expertise